wanghalan/dspg22/_pages/product-innovation.md

 The National Center for Science and Engineering Statistics (NCSES), part of the National Science Foundation (NSF) conducts the Annual Business Survey to collect data on R&D, innovation, technology, intellectual property, and business owner characteristics.
 This information was previously collected through the Business R&D Innovation Survey (BRDIS)

-While ABS measures innovation incidence, i.e., the number of innovating firms, our aim is to test the feasibility of developing methods using non-traditional data to obtain richer and complementary innovation measures [^1], and as part of this, we investigated cthe use of opportunity data on the web.
+While ABS measures innovation incidence, i.e., the number of innovating firms, our aim is to test the feasibility of developing methods using non-traditional data to obtain richer and complementary innovation measures [^1], and as part of this, we investigated the use of opportunity data on the web.
 While accessing websites individually as humans is easy, we found it non-trivial to automate news-text extraction in a free and open-source way.
 Consequently, we contribute this summer by creating an example framework for researchers to extract news text.

 ## Product Innovation : Defined
 In order to decide whether a news article is actually innovation related or not, we must first define what we mean by product innovation.